par2hibATU/DigitalRain_Project.Cpp/docs/pages/Introduction.md

 ## Introduction
-This project is a console-based C++ application that uses a stream of Unicode letters to create the illusion of a visually dynamic rain-like motion.
+This project is a console-based C++ application that uses a stream of Unicode letters to create the illusion of a visually dynamic rain like motion.
 This project effectively utilizes contemporary C++ technologies and Windows API while showcasing fine control over console rendering real-time user interaction, and structured object-oriented architecture.

 A well defined character set, stated as a **constexpr static wchar_t** array, is at the heart of the system.
 This approach ensures that the character data is:
  -  Reduced runtime overhead through evaluation at compile time